freeCodeCamp/contribute/src/content/docs/it/how-to-setup-freecodecamp-locally.md

 2. Alternatively install one of the below extensions for your browser.

-   - [Chrome Webstore](https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki) - works with Chromium-based browsers like Google Chrome, Brave, Edge, etc.
+   - [Chrome Webstore](https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki) - funziona con browser basati su Chromium come Google Chrome, Brave, Edge, ecc.
    - [Firefox Add-on](https://addons.mozilla.org/en-US/firefox/addon/gitpod) - Firefox

    Once installed you will see a 'Gitpod' button on every repository, pull-request, etc. as a handy shortcut to launch a workspace from there.
-See the extension page for details, screenshots, etc.
+Vedi la pagina delle estensioni per i dettagli, screenshot, ecc.

 That's it, you can now skip to the 'syncing up from parent' section after you have launched a Gitpod workspace.
 Most parts of this guide applies to Gitpod workspaces, but be mindful of [how the URLs & Ports work within a Gitpod](https://www.gitpod.io/docs/configure/workspaces/ports) workspace.